What is the harmonica?

 The Thomann Chromatic 64 Harp harmonica has a wonderful sound, although perhaps it lacks some warmth in comparison with counterparts of higher ranges.
 However, with this harmonica you have the possibility of using five octaves, which implies an extension similar to that of a piano with 64 keys, but without the basses.
 This expands the sonic possibilities exponentially and due to its C tuning, the playing capabilities are suitable for any musical style and with any type of accompaniment.

 An equally striking detail is the lever for switching between natural and sustained tones.
 When it's up, when blowing you get the notes by intervals of third C, E, G and then the octave of C to start the scale again.
 The notes D, F, A and B are obtained by aspiration.
 The quality of the transition between each octave is simply wonderful.

 The arrangement of the reeds on this harmonica allows the sound to be sweet and linear when blown lightly, but when blown hard it becomes harsh, ideal for acid blues.
 The low frequencies are very stable and this is maintained until the last note.
 The reverb is rich in nuances and allows you to perceive the musical harmonics in each of its notes.
 Likewise, vibrato and bending techniques are very easy to perform and are of great quality.

 The Thomann Chromatic 64 Harp is excellent, both in the quality of its materials and for having a design that allows a very wide range of notes to be reached, resulting in a sensational sound.
 For this reason we recommend it for all learning levels if you want to buy an affordable chromatic harmonica.
 Find the best prices at Thomann.

 Great quality in each piece, design and sound.

-It has only 48 reeds (three octaves).
-The recording of low and high scores is not as good as we would like.
+It only has 48 reeds (three octaves).
+The recording of low and high scores is not ideal.